Veterinary Technology is a diverse field. In our program you will learn:

 - Giving back to those in need while you learn:

 Applicants to Veterinary Technology must present college preparatory English and a minimum of two years of satisfactory work in college preparatory mathematics and both college preparatory biology and chemistry.
 (Biology and chemistry with labs are required.)
 Applicants are recommended to have some experience with animals in a professional setting, and applicants should include a statement in the student application listing their experience.

 Are you interested in joining the professional veterinary community and caring for animals in a medical setting?
 Would you like the chance to work with animals ranging from mice to dogs to horses to elephants?
 Are you excited to be an advocate for animals and to care for them when they are ill?

 Our program will train you to become a certified veterinary technician, capable of doing all of those things and more.

-The program has applied for accreditation by the AVMA, and an initial evaluation is planned for the spring of 2014.
-Application for accreditation does not guarantee accreditation.
+The Veterinary Technology program is accredited by the AVMA.
 Students who graduate from an accredited program are eligible to take the Veterinary Technician National Exam (VTNE) and pursue credentialing.